nedobylskiy/fw-components/README.md

 For more see [demos folder](/demo/)

+## Troubleshooting

+Webpack kills the ways to use auto loadable componens so you should import and do ``` await UIComponents.registerUIComponent ``` manually.

 ## Contribution

 Feel free to contribute to this project.
 You can create issues or pull requests.